Home Features FAQ About Create Trip Open App

 Coordinate the trip as a group, not as disconnected bookings.

 Prism helps groups compare flights from different cities, align around shared arrival timing, and connect those choices to the rest of the trip.
-The shared itinerary, expense splitting, and commitment state stay in the same planning surface, so the group does not lose context every time someone proposes a new option.
+The shared itinerary, expense splitting, and commitment state stay in the same planning surface, so the group does not restart the conversation every time someone proposes a new option.

 How to Plan It